 How To Receive Probation in DWI Cases

 Qualifying first-time and second-time offenders who plead guilty or no contest to DWIs will likely receive probation.
-To be eligible for misdemeanor probation, defendants must convince the judge to grant probation.
-Some situations where a judge may not want to grant probation is when a person was in a major accident, has a very high blood alcohol content (BAC), or has significant criminal history.
-Probation is also an option for commercial drivers.
+To be eligible for misdemeanor probation, defendants must convince the judge to grant it.

-Additionally, if you were arrested but the arresting officer did not read your Miranda rights, certain statements that you made after the arrest could be suppressed.
-Your DWI lawyer could look at the available evidence to ensure your arrest was made legally and that you don’t face consequences for a bad traffic stop.
+Additionally, if you were arrested but the officer did not read your Miranda rights, certain statements you made after the arrest could be suppressed.

 Disputing the Results of a Blood or Breath Test

+For instance, the results may be inaccurate if you ate, smoked, or drank 20 minutes before taking the test.
 Your Houston DWI probation lawyer can determine whether your test results were properly collected or interpreted.
 If not, your lawyer can move to have them dismissed from your case.

 Deciding Whether You Were Legally Intoxicated

-Your probation may have come with certain conditions.
-For instance, it may have asked you to refrain from committing new law violations.
-However, if you were charged with DWI and your BAC level was under a certain amount, you would not have been considered intoxicated and should not face drunk driving charges.
+However, if you were charged with a DWI and were under 0.08% BAC, you would not have been considered intoxicated and should not face drunk driving charges.

 Complete a DWI Probation Case Evaluation form now